New-College-MCR/mcr-website/content/college/academic.md

 <b>Library Opening Hours</b>

-Term: 8 am to 2:00 am (every day)
+All year: 8 am to 2:00 am (every day)

-Vacation: 8 am to 8:30 pm (every day)

 To suggest new books for the Library, contact [the Librarian, Dr Christopher Skelton-Foord](christopher.skelton-foord@new.ox.ac.uk)